 • TRICARE Overseas Program (TOP) •

 2. Online Account Registration.
 We highly encourage all eligible beneficiaries to register an account on International SOS' website.
-As a registered user you’ll be able to view patient eligibility, submit claims electronically, amounts paid toward deductibles, track the status of your claim, review your claims history (amount paid and EOB), and contact customer service.
+As a registered user you’ll be able to view patient eligibility, authorize TRICARE Overseas to disclose information to family members, submit claims electronically, amounts paid toward deductibles, track the status of your claim, review your claims history (amount paid and EOB), and contact customer service.

 a.
 Password Tip.
 You have two login choices: (1) DMDC login, or; (2) TRICARE-Overseas.com login.
 If you're not using a DMDC login, and you're having difficulty creating a TRICARE-Overseas.com login password, or resetting an expired password, please read the following: Your TRICARE-Overseas.com account password must be 15 characters long, with at least 2 upper case letters, 2 lower case letters, 2 numbers, and 2 special characters (the only special characters permitted are # and $).

 • Secure Messaging Via TRICARE Overseas Portal: Generally, TRICARE Overseas will respond to a beneficiary's secure message in 14 calendar days.
 If you desire a more timely response, consider emailing or phoning TRICARE Overseas.

 • Know Your Benefits Before You Travel •

 3. Traveling to Thailand.
 If you're reading this in the U.S. as part of your pre-visit or pre-move to Thailand, excellent!
 While most TRICARE retiree beneficiaries study and understand how TRICARE works in Thailand before making the personal choice to visit or relocate here, unfortunately, many do not.
 By reading and studying this webpage before you travel or before you need medical care, you have made an informative decision.
 Also, before you travel overseas contact your current TRICARE Region regarding what travel rules may apply.